It is the branch of medicine related to men’s health, mainly male infertility and sexual dysfunction.

-It is best to avoid smoking, excessive alcohol, sexually transmitted infections, heat stress from tight underwear, and anabolic steroids (used for body building or sports purposes) as these factors can be harmful for sperm production.
+It is best to avoid smoking, excessive alcohol, sexually transmitted infections, heat stress from tight underwear, and anabolic steroids (used for bodybuilding or sports purposes) as these factors can harm sperm production.

-Due to the possible effects on fertility, it is important to tell your doctor if you received hormone treatment or if you had surgery as a child to move your testicles into the scrotum.
+Due to the possible effects on fertility, it is essential to tell your doctor if you received hormone treatment or had surgery as a child to move your testicles into the scrotum.

 Can Old Age Cause Male Fertility Problems?

-Reasons for this may include decreased sexual activity, decreased semen volume, changes in sperm motility (movement), fewer motile sperm, and possibly lower sperm function and quality. of DNA.
+This may include decreased sexual activity, decreased semen volume, changes in sperm motility (movement), fewer motile sperm, and possibly lower sperm function and quality of DNA.

 The possibility that the boy has some genetic or chromosomal problem also increases for older men.